filipposchr/Temporal_GNN/KDD23-MTM/README.md

 3) Run ```pip install -r requirements.txt```<br/>

 # Code Description
-> **metrics_graph.py** is used to compute the metrics for synthetic graphs wrt input temporal graph.
+> **metrics_graph.py** is used to compute the metrics for synthetic graphs wrt input temporal graph and reproduce the Experiments 1-5.